JuSquare/AntBot/README.md

 # AntBot

-This git-hub is dedicated to my PhD work on the hexapod walking robot AntBot.
+This git-hub repository is dedicated to my PhD work on the hexapod walking robot AntBot.
 It gathers 3D parts for replication, but also some programs and experimental results.
 These materials go along with the following publications (international peer reviewed journals and conferences):

+## Awards and Honnours

+## Communications about the AntBot project

-## Journal papers
+### Journal papers

 [3] Dupeyroux, J., Serres, J., and Viollet, S. (2019).
 Antbot: a six-legged walking robot able to home like desert ants in outdoor environments.
 Science Robotics, vol. 4 (eaau0307).